 Two Añejo Tequila Manhattan cocktails with a bowl of Luxardo cherries next to it

-For this bourbon drink, you’ll need:
+For this cocktail, you’ll need:

 • 3 Drops of orange bitters